ed-wilkes/RIA4PL/README.md

 # RIACAL
-R package for RIA calibration curves
+Shiny app for RIA calibration curves

 This app can be installed as an R package using the following command (requiring the `devtools` R package):